oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 {{!RFC8956}}.
 Therefore, supporting means to easily map to the filtering rules conveyed in messages triggered by  these tools is valuable from a network operation standpoint.

-The document also defines an IANA-maintained module for ICMP types.
+The document also defines IANA-maintained modules for ICMP types.
 The design of the module adheres with the recommendations in {{?I-D.boucadair-netmod-iana-registries}}.
-A template to generate the module is available at {{template}}.
-Readers should refer to the IANA website [REF_TBC] to retrieve the latest version of the module.
-The module is provided in {{iana-icmp}} for the users convenience, but that appendix will be removed from the final RFC.
+The templates to generate the module is available at {{template}} and {{v6-template}}.
+Readers should refer to the IANA website [REF_TBC] to retrieve the latest version of the modules.
+The modules are provided in {{iana-icmp}} and {{iana-icmpv6}} for the users convenience, but that appendix will be removed from the final RFC.

 # Terminology